kota7/pypacktest/docs/index.md

 ### Which is better?

 We have seen two approaches for adding executable command line tools to our packages.
 So which is better?
 As far as I notice in the developers' discussion, people are generally shifting towards the second approach (*i.e.* using `entry_point`).
 Hence, unless you have a strong preference for the `script` approach, it seems employing `entry_point` approach is the safer choice.
+In this document, we will keep `bin/` folder for the purpose of demonstration.
 See *e.g.*, discussions on [stackoverflow](http://stackoverflow.com/questions/18787036/difference-between-entry-points-console-scripts-and-scripts-in-setup-py) and this [documentation](https://packaging.python.org/distributing/#scripts).

 ## Publish on Github